krhitoshi/pass/README.md

 ## Description

-Pass is a command-line tool to generator random passwords.
+Pass is a command-line tool to generate random passwords.

 ## Installation